DFEAGILEDEVOPS/MTC/test/README.md

 # Test framework for writing BDD tests using Protractor and Cucumber

-The framework uses latest versions of Protractor, Cucumber.js and Protractor-Cucumber-Framework which are compatible with each other.
-This is self installable project and you need not have Protractor etc. installed before.
+The framework Protractor, Cucumber.js and Protractor-Cucumber-Framework which are compatible with each other.

 # Getting started

-After cloning this project into your system folder, use below steps:

 1) Install protractor, cucumber and dependencies